Dolce Vita at Lake Garda

 - map of bike trails with marked route (maps, route description, places of interest, telephone numbers) per booked room

 - touristic information

 Below please find more information about your bike trip.
 If you have any further questions please feel free to contact us by phone: 0049 - (0)6421-886890.

 Arrival by train

 Desenzano is easily accessible by train.
-We recommend to take a taxi from the station to get to our partner hotels in Trier.
+The train station is about 1,5 km (20 min. walk) from the hotel Lido International.
+We recommend to take a taxi from the station to get to the hotel Lido International.
 Current schedule information and price information can be found at:

 Arrival by plane

 There are four airports near the Lake Garda.
 Verona, Venice, Treviso and Bergamo can be reached cheaply from many German and European airports.

 There are free parking facilities near the hotel.
 A reservation is not possible.
 Detailed information on parking at your hotel, you will receive together with the travel documents two weeks prior to departure.